samueldr/showconsole/README.md

 as well as it writes out a copy to boot.log and boot.old below /var/log/.

-Beside boot messages and logging them the blogd can handle password or passphrase requests send by password agents on all terminal lines used for the system console.
+Beside boot messages and logging them the blogd can handle password or passphrase requests send by password agents.
+For those requests the blogd do ask on all terminal lines used for the system console.